JOHN HESSBURG, U.S. DIVE TRAVEL founder, offers SUNNY GREETINGS to our NEW CLIENTS:

 help organize my trip in life-positive ways I may not have considered myself?"

-- "Have they personally experienced special tropical island locales I haven't seen yet?
+- "Have they first-hand experienced special tropical island locales I haven't seen yet?
 Might they

-have some insights into helping me maximize my economy, safety, comfort & enjoyment?"
+offer some seasoned insights into helping me maximize my economy, safety, comfort & enjoyment?"

 Whether you book a "do-it-yourself" trip, one of our